Enrique246/inspire2/README.md

 ## Usage
 * This app can be accessed from any browser on computer, ipad, or mobile phone.
 * Users can login or signup.
-* Users can create text-only posts.
-* Users can view other users' post.
 * Users can visit and browse the marketplace.
+* Users can create new products.
 * Users can add items to their cart.
 * Users can purchase items in cart using stripe.
 ## Deployment